olvidalo/ASV/metadata-browser-pages/README.txt

 What is it?
 -----------

-METADATA Browser is a web-based application that allows users to browse the content of the extensive archive of the IMDI
+METADATA Browser is a web-based application that allows users to browse the content of the extensive archive of the IMDI (ISLE Metadata Description Initiative) corpus at the MPI.
-(ISLE Metadata Description Initiative) corpus at the MPI.
-It will also in a later version support browsing of the extensive archive of the CMDI corpus at MPI
+It will also in a later version support browsing of the extensive archive of the CMDI corpus at MPI.

 The Latest Version
 ------------------